mambetov90/BTAapp/README.md

 ### Tests

-- In order to execute a test, select the BtaTest file
+- In order to execute a test, run the BtaTest file
+- In order to generate the allure report run mvn allure:serve
 - GIT link: https://github.com/mambetov90/BTAapp.git

 ### Credits